oneananda/AWS_Operations/Learning/003 AWS Lambda/003 AWS Lambda@Edge/README.md

 Token Validation: Validate JSON Web Tokens (JWT) or other tokens to authorize requests before they reach your origin server.
 Session Management: Check user session validity and enforce access controls at the edge, reducing the load on your origin server.

+### What if my process exceeds 5 seconds ?

+Have a `Backup Plan` for Handling Lambda@Edge Failures

+- Graceful Fallback to Origin Server:
+- Serve Default or Cached Content: (Not recommended for data intensive applications)
+- Have secondary AWS Lambda in Regions: